AustralianSDAF/EoAF/README.md

 python src/viirs.py --help
 ```

-Notes: Regardless of which interface used, the processed products can be found in the corresponding output directories as GeoTIFFS for usage in other applications.
+**Note: All three interfaces will store the downloaded and processed products in the previously configured directories.
+You may export these for use in other applications such as QGIS or ArcGIS.**

-## Additional Notes
+# Additional Notes
 1. Sentinel Australasia Region Access (SARA) is undertaking major upgrades to migrate to the new Copernicus Data Space Ecosystem (CDSE) platform from October 2023 to Mid 2024.
 Data access may be disrupted, with changes on how to access data during this period.
 It is hoped that Digital Earth Australia will account for this major change and their STAC API will remain accessible.
 2. As of 28th February 2024, AρρEEARS are currently experiencing a technical issue preventing AρρEEARS from correctly processing requests containing VIIRS version 2 data.
 As such, they have made the impacted products unavailable for selection and do not have an estimated time for when the issue will be fixed.